MAIA: A new detector concept for a 10 TeV muon collider: Future work

 A dedicated feasibility study is required for the solenoid.
 In these studies, we have assumed a 5T magnet with an inner radius of 150~cm simulated as a region of high-density materials, aluminum and steel.
 The feasibility of such a magnet needs to be evaluated, particularly given the sensitivity of the calorimetry to the amount of material in the magnet.
 A more realistic model of such a large high-field magnet should incorporate radiation tolerance requirements, and the structural and material design must be able to handle the large mechanical stresses from the field.

-Future work includes a deeper analysis of detector backgrounds.
-While the central background dictating the design of the detector is from the decay of beam muons, additional sources of background particles and hits exist.
-At a collision energy of $10$~TeV, processes involving radiated photons from the beam particles become sizeable, particularly in the incoherent production of electrons.
-Muonic Bhabha scattering will also lead to soft particle production in the detector.
-Since such particles can emerge from the interaction region, they can evade the background reduction that comes from tracking, particle flow, or angular projectivity requirements.

-A goal of such an experiment is to be able to run in a triggerless manner.
+A goal of such an experiment is to be able to run without on-detector buffering.
 The feasibility of this goal heavily depends on the machine parameters, the level of background, and the ability to read out the detector at the full collision rate.
-Preliminary studies suggest that triggerless readout may be possible with this concept, but more mature data throughput studies would be required to demonstrate this feasibility.
+Preliminary studies suggest that such a readout scenario may be possible with this concept, but more mature data throughput studies would be required to demonstrate this feasibility.
 One potential area of concern is the vertex layers of the silicon tracker, which would see the highest occupancy rates overall and require the most bandwidth for readout.

 The algorithms used in the results presented here have been coarsely optimized for reasonable performance.
 The performance is expected to greatly benefit from additional algorithmic optimizations for many of the physics objects discussed here.
 Improved photon reconstruction in the presence of BIB is crucial for many of the of the physics goals at such a machine, and reconstructed photons that arise purely from BIB contributions are not yet studied here.
 Since the high-dimensional shower shape in the ECAL is the only handle for photons, photon reconstruction is an ideal case for machine learning discriminators given the large effect of BIB on the ECAL.
-The optimization of the tracking algorithm may need to be reevaluated given the additional detector backgrounds discussed above.
+The optimization of the tracking algorithm may need to be reevaluated should further changes to the detector lattice cause significant changes in the backgrounds expected in the tracker.